Naaabill/lab6_mac/doc/vscode.md

  * a tool to handle the project (compilation/flash recipes): `cmake`
  * a tool to upload and debug on the target: `st-link`

+You can find [here](./toos.md) some information to instal these tools.

 **Important note**:
 All these tools should be installed and in the environment path!
 You can test: open a terminal and type: `arm-none-eabi-gcc --version`.
 The answer should be sth like:
 ```